 - Aid sleep

-It can be difficult to notice excessive drinking, as the person may always have a drink at social gatherings.
+It can be challenging to notice excessive drinking, as the person may always have a drink at social gatherings.
 If alcohol becomes the go-to coping mechanism for everyday stresses, it could indicate the first stage of addiction.

 Stage 2: Early-Stage Alcoholism

 The next stage of alcohol addiction involves binge drinking and blackouts.
-In some cases, these behaviors are experimental, especially among teens and young adults.
+Sometimes, these behaviors are experimental, especially among teens and young adults.
 However, they can also indicate a negative progression of alcohol misuse.
 While not necessarily a daily occurrence, a person in this stage tends to engage in social activities centered around drinking.
 Increased alcohol consumption raises the risk of brain and body adjustments, potentially leading to AUD.

-Binge drinking is defined as consuming five or more standard alcoholic drinks in two hours for males, or four or more for females.
-It’s important to note that effects may vary due to individual body size.
 Blackouts occur when alcohol temporarily impairs short-term memory creation.
 Another red flag for deeper alcohol addiction is an enjoyment of getting drunk quickly, sometimes joked about.
-This stage is more noticeable than the pre-alcoholic stage, exhibiting clear behaviors that raise legitimate concern about unhealthy drinking habits.
+This stage is more noticeable than the pre-alcoholic stage, exhibiting clear behaviors that raise legitimate concerns about unhealthy drinking habits.

 Stage 3: The Middle Alcoholic Stage